Checkfront/API/README.md

 ### Representation

 * All JSON should be UTF-8 encoded.
+* Dates are returned as a unix time stamp.
-* Date and time values ISO 8601 formatted, eg: YYYY-MM-DD, HH:MM:SS or as unix time stamp.
+* Simple dates are ISO 8601 formatted, eg: YYYY-MM-DD, HH:MM:SS and are relative to the configure timezone.
-* Dates are specified in the timezone configured in the account unless otherwise noted.
+* Some resources may return a locale formatted date.
 * Booleans are either 1 (true) or 0 (false).
 * Currency values are decimal formatted, e.g: 119.20.
-Summary currencies will be formatted as per the local.
-Eg: €119.20.
+Summary currencies will be formatted as per the system locale, eg: €119.20.

 ## General Housekeeping